Schizoid Personality Disorder

 - Having a parental figure who is cold, neglectful, and remote

 Many types of treatment are available to cope with schizoid personality disorder, and these treatments can be very effective.
-Talk to your doctor about treating a treatment plan that helps you control your symptoms and learn to reach out to others.
+Talk to your doctor about creating a treatment plan that helps you control your symptoms and learn to reach out to others.

 Medication: Anti-anxiety medications and antidepressants can help control the symptoms of your disorder.